nginxinc/kubernetes-ingress/docs/developer/debugging.md

 }
 ```

-You may want to expose the debugging port on your cluster via `kubectl port-forward`, for example using:
+You may want to expose the debug port of your cluster via `kubectl port-forward` :
 ```shell
 kubectl port-forward my-release-nginx-ingress-controller-z48wf 32345:2345
 ```